CammiePhan/demo/README.md

 # demo
 to learn some simple steps of using github
-using html
 my first step: to write a "HelloWorld" page